Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 ### Deleting branches

-Once the pull request has been merged into the master branch of the Material for MkDocs repository, you should remove the branch both from the fork on GitHub and from the local clone on your computer.
+Once the pull request has been merged into the master branch of the MaterialX for MkDocs repository, you should remove the branch both from the fork on GitHub and from the local clone on your computer.
 This avoids possible confusion about the state of development.